ardent-development/Clicker/README.txt

                      matching the first 4 characters of the `calclist` string followed by a fixed-length, 4-digit, base-10 integer denoting the iteration number.
-                      ~ For example, assuming `x` and `op` contain lists within themselves, and `calclist` is set to "history", then the result of the first iteration will be stored to `clkrvars\hist0001`, the second to `clkrvars\hist0002`,
+                      ~ For example, assuming `x` or `op` contain lists within themselves, and `calclist` is set to "history", then the result of the first iteration will be stored to `clkrvars\hist0001`, the second to `clkrvars\hist0002`,
-                        etc.
+                        etc. Each of these variables are of the list data type.
-                      ~ If the calculator runs out of RAM while doing iterations when saving to individual variables, then the program will not catch this error and you will need to exit it by pressing the [ON] key.
+                      ~ If the calculator runs out of RAM while doing iterations when saving to individual variables, the program will not catch this error and you will need to exit it by pressing the [ON] key.
 However, if you archive the old iterations, set your `x` to the result of the last iteration, and change some part of `calclist`, you could essentially continue from where you left when RAM ran out.
+    - `autoexec`: An integer >= 0 that denotes how many iterations the program should do immediately after starting.
+If this is > 0, then there will be no opportunity to interact with the program during execution, and it will exit as soon as all iterations have been computed.
+                   ~ It is still possible to force quit by pressing [ON].
+                   ~ If the program is supposed to save intermediate results to a list, it will respect that and act accordingly.
+If not, then only the last result will be saved to `lastclic`, as usual.
  * The calc will switch to the PrgmIO screen and display "Ready."
 Now, whenever you press [ENTER], the current value of `x` will be plugged into the operation you specified, and its result stored to `x`.
- * Upon pressing [CLEAR], the program will return to the Home Screen, save the calculation history to a list if specified, and terminate.
+ * Upon pressing [CLEAR], the program will return to the Home Screen, manage the storage of computed data if requested, and terminate.

 DISCLAIMER: Treating the program in ways that deviate from the specification above may cause unexpected and erratic behavior.
 No damage should ever occur to